-Boys can join Cub Scouts as early as June 1 of the summer before entering 1st grade.
-They will be assigned to dens with similar aged boys as follows: Tiger (entering 1st grade), Wolf (entering 2nd grade), Bear (entering 3rd grade), Webelos (entering 4th grade), and Arrow of Light (entering 5th grade).
-Boys who are older than 10 or who have completed the 5th grade cannot join Cub Scouts, but they may be eligible to join a Boy Scout troop or Venturing crew.
+Children can join Cub Scouts as early as June 1 of the summer before entering 1st grade.
+They will be assigned to dens with similar aged youth as follows: Tiger (entering 1st grade), Wolf (entering 2nd grade), Bear (entering 3rd grade), Webelos (entering 4th grade), and Arrow of Light (entering 5th grade).
+Youth who are older than 10 or who have completed the 5th grade cannot join Cub Scouts, but they may be eligible to join a Scouts BSA troop or Venturing crew.

 What is a den and what is a pack?

 A den is a group of 6-10 Cub Scouts in the same school grade.
 The dens are: Tiger (1st grade), Wolf (2nd grade), Bear (3rd grade), Webelos (4th grade), and Arrow of Light (5th grade).
 A pack is all the Cub Scouts in all of the dens.

 How often do Cub Scouts meet?

 Pack 374 meets every Tuesday evening.
 Cub Scouts meet in their dens three times a month, and a pack meeting is held for all Cub Scouts and their families on the last Tuesday of the month.
 Beyond that, a den may hold a special activity, such as a service project or visit to a local museum, in place of or in addition to one of the weekly meetings.
-Den leaders coordinate scheduling special events with parents so as many scouts as possible can participate.
+Den leaders coordinate scheduling special events with parents so as many Cubs as possible can participate.

 What supplies and equipment are needed to participate in Cub Scouting?

-At minimum, each boy in Cub Scouting will need a uniform and a handbook.
+At minimum, each child in Cub Scouting will need a uniform and a handbook.
 Each year, the handbook changes, as does the cap and neckerchief, but other uniform parts remain the same for the first three years (Tiger, Wolf, and Bear).
-When a boy enters a Webelos den, he will need to obtain a tan and olive green uniform.
+When youth enter a Webelos den, they will need to obtain the tan and olive green uniform.
 Click the Information->Uniforms link above for the specific uniforms used in our pack.